 Book Your Pet’s Acupuncture Appointment Today at SPCA Florida

-SPCA Florida is pleased to begin offering acupuncture, an ancient Chinese medicine that safely delivers a variety of benefits including pain relief, anti-inflammatory, immuno-regulation, helps address orthopedic issues and more.
-Dr. Kristi Pippin, one of SPCA Florida’s eight veterinarians, recently completed acupuncture training at the Chi Institute of Traditional Chinese Veterinary Medicine, which is affiliated with the University of Florida.
+SPCA Florida offers acupuncture, an ancient Chinese medicine that safely delivers a variety of benefits including pain relief, anti-inflammatory, immuno-regulation, helps address orthopedic issues and more.
+Dr. Kristi (Pippin) Tsang, one of SPCA Florida’s eight veterinarians, is certified by the Chi Institute of Traditional Chinese Veterinary Medicine, which is affiliated with the University of Florida.

-Though new to SPCA Florida and the Western world, Traditional Chinese Veterinary Medicine (TCVM) has been used to treat animals for thousands of years and is an extension of the practice used to treat people.
+Traditional Chinese Veterinary Medicine (TCVM) has been used to treat animals for thousands of years and is an extension of the practice used to treat people.
 There are four branches of veterinary Chinese Medicine: acupuncture, herbal medicine, food therapy, and Tui-na, which is chiropractic based.
-While she is currently only practicing acupuncture, Dr. Pippin intends to get certified in all areas.
 TCVM can help pets at all life stages and treat a variety of conditions including arthritis, degenerative joint disease, trauma, cancer, kidney and liver failure, pancreatitis, diabetes, and more.

 According to petmd.com acupuncture offers: